nes-lab/shepherd/docs/dev/gps_sync.rst

 GPS-Time-Synchronisation
 ========================

-The ultimate goal is to precisely synchronize all Linux system clocks in the network to global time obtained from a GPS receiver.
+The goal is to precisely synchronize all Linux system clocks in the network to global time obtained from a GPS receiver.
 Note how the following description traverses the clock hierarchy top-down starting with the GPS receiver down to the linux clock on the host node.